Robin-Hsu/SEM_grain_segmentation/README.md

 - **Paths**: Relative paths assume `image_files/<dataset_name>` one level up from the scripts; adjust if your layout differs.

 ---
-## License
-Add your preferred license (e.g., MIT) in `LICENSE`.

-## Citation
-If this repository helps your work, please cite and/or star the project.

----
 ## Acknowledgments
 Thanks to ImageJ/Fiji and the open-source Python ecosystem.